miking-lang/miking/README.md

   assumed to be of the same length.
 * `parallelReduce` - performs a reduction over elements of a sequence.
-If the applied function is associative and the initial accumulator value is the neutral element of this function (so that the applications can be reordered), the result of `foldl f a s` is equivalent to `parallelReduce f a s`.
+If the applied function is associative and the initial accumulator value is the neutral element of this function, the result of `parallelReduce f a s` will be equivalent to that of `foldl f a s`, but it will be computed in parallel.

 Note that the assumptions on the `parallelReduce` keyword are not checked.
 The compiler will assume that the parameters satisfy the requirements and produce